fmselab/ct-competition/index.md

 We emphasize that tools presented in papers that will not be accepted as a part of workshop proceedings can be submitted by following the second path.

+- The results of the 2nd edition of the CT Competition are published [here](https://fmselab.github.io/ct-competition/results/2023/Competition2023.html).

 ## Important Dates
 - End-Dicember 2022, the release of the benchmarks for training
 - January 20th 2023, submission of paper (short/full) for the IWCT workshop